 ESA implements the European Cooperation for Space Standardization (ECSS) in it's programs.
-This implementation is not required for RPA projects, but it is recommended to implement them at least partially to better understand the way ESA programs work and the terminology used and resulting requirements.
+This implementation is for RPA projects, but it is strongly recommended to implement them at least partially to better understand the way ESA programs work and the terminology used and resulting requirements.

 ECSS documentation is available for free download from www.ECSS.nl.
-Registration on the website is free.
+Registration is free.

-The key document to start with for project management is:
+Some key documents to start with are:

-• ECSS-M-ST-10C Project Planning and Implementation (Chapter 4,5 and Annex A)
+• ECSS-M-ST-10C Project Planning and Implementation (In particular, Chapter 4,5 and Annex A)